 Lee County Courthouse - no more than 5 people will be allowed in the building at a time.
 There will be limited access to private office areas.

-Lee County Summary/Magistrate Court - Starting August 3, 2020, Lee County Magistrate/Summary Court will be offering limited hours for the public to conduct walk-in business in the lobby area of the building.
-The lobby area will only be open from 10 a.m. - 12:00 p.m.
-Tuesday - Thursday for general public access.
-The building will also be open during other times for sheduled court hearings.
-Anyone needing to conduct business who cannot come during the scheduled hours for general public access should call the office and schedule an appointment.
+Lee County Summary/Magistrate Court - Starting October 5, 2020, Lee County Magistrate/Summary Court will be open from 9:00 a.m. - 5:00 p.m.
+Monday through Friday for the public to conduct business.
+Please ring the buzzer at the door and someone will let you in.
+Only one person will be allowed in the lobby at a time.
+A face mask is required and temperature will be checked prior to entering the building.
 A drop-box is located at the main entrance to the building for dropping off payments or other paperwork.
 (Money order or cashier's check - NO CASH) Traffic/Fine payments: Payments may be mailed to the Lee County Central Court, 115 Gregg St, PO Box 2, Bishopville, SC in the form of a money order or cashier's check.
 Civil - Please call 803-484-6463 for assistance and information regarding civil filings.
 Bonds and emergency hearings are still ongoing.
 All bondsmen must contact the office during the week and contact the on-call judge on the weekend regarding releases for payment.
-This action is being taken due to the limited staff which must handle the additional requirements for temperature checks for all visitors, which was put in place by order of the Chief Justice of the SC Supreme Court Donald Beatty.
 Magistrate/Summary Court is 803-484-6463...For Traffic Tickets - ext.
 1......
 For Civil Claims - ext.
 2...For Warrants..ext.
 3

 Lee County Parks and Recreation - the staff will be on site to answer any questions, but a number of services and activities will not be offered at this time.